azimgivron/genepriority/README.md

                         using TensorBoard. (default: /home/TheGreatestCoder/code/logs) --seed SEED           Random seed used for reproducibility of data splits and sampling.
-Setting this seed ensures that the simulation results remain consistent between runs. (default: 42) --run, --no-run       Flag indicating whether to execute the training simulation.
-If set, the script will run the MACAU model training using the provided data and configuration. (default: None) --post, --no-post     Flag indicating whether to perform post-processing on the simulation results.
-If enabled, the script will generate evaluation plots and tables such as ROC curves, AUC/loss tables, and BEDROC scores. (default: None) --omim1_filename OMIM1_FILENAME
+Setting this seed ensures that the simulation results remain consistent between runs. (default: 42) --omim1_filename OMIM1_FILENAME
                         Filename for saving the results corresponding to the first dataset (OMIM1).
 The file will be stored in the specified output directory. (default: omim1_results.pickle)